Format-D/FormatD.ComponentLoader/README.md

 ### Usage

-The `FormatD.ComponentLoader:WindowComponentRegistry` and `FormatD.ComponentLoader:WindowComponentContext` is placed automatically in the head of Neos.Neos:Page.
+The `FormatD.ComponentLoader:WindowComponentRegistry` is placed automatically in the head of Neos.Neos:Page.

 #### Use the prototypes in your components